 As the quest for affordable, high-quality, and efficient housing options continues, modular homes are gaining significant attention.
 Combining the benefits of traditional, site-built homes with the advantages of modern manufacturing processes, these homes are an increasingly popular choice for many homebuyers.
 But what are modular homes?
 Let’s delve into an in-depth exploration of these unique dwellings.

 What Makes it a Modular Home?

-A modular home is 80-90% built in a climate-controlled factory. .
+A modular home is 80-90% built in a climate-controlled factory.
 The sections of the home are then transferred to the home buyer’s property and assembled on-site.
+Once the modules arrive, they are assembled and integrated onto a permanent foundation, making them a permanent fixture just like a traditionally built home.
 Because modular homes are also known as prefabricated homes, it’s common for them to have the stereotype of holding a lower quality when compared to stick-built homes.
 This is far from the truth, as modular homes are constructed under the same safety building codes as site-built homes, and are found to be inspected more often, both by the manufacturer and by our staff of trained representatives.

 Why Buy a Modular Home?